A Return to the Dark Past -- A Personal Exploration of Fatigue and Hopelessness -- How I Overcame Both

 Part II: Shame, a Years-Long Companion

-Therefore, in order to continue help others, which brings me the most meaning in this devoid reality, I had to regard my former quest for absolute peace, a great liability.
+In order to continue help others, which brings me the most meaning in this devoid reality, I had to regard my former quest for absolute peace, a great liability.

 For my increasing ineptitude, I turned a broken man, whose promised future got away from him.
 A future I earned access to, and then lost.